Authorized Representatives

 The authorized representative is responsible for all of the following:

-NOTE The appointed authorized representative must confirm that they agree to being the authorized representative and for NA, that they are not disqualified for an IPV
+NOTE The appointed authorized representative is required to confirm that they agree to being the authorized representative and for NA, that they are not disqualified for an IPV.

-The PI and the NA authorized representative must be informed about the rules and penalties regarding the IPV.
-The Authorized Representative Request (FAA-1493A) form is available in the Documents Center on the DES internet website.
+The PI and the NA authorized representative shall be informed about the rules and penalties regarding the IPV.
+The Authorized Representative Request (FAA-1493A) form and the Nutrition Assistance (NA) Authorized Representative Request (FAA-1826A) form are available in the Documents Center on the DES internet website.

 Authorized Representative of Multiple Cases